 Senate has now PASSED the above-proposed changes to the sponsorship.
 According to the Minister for Immigration and Border Protection, Peter Dutton, the bill debates on the amendments that are designed to firstly protect vulnerable Australian sponsors whom do non-genuine visa applicants who simply want a permanent visa outcome target.

 Secondly, the changes will address the current situation where Australian sponsors who have a violent history, including against family members, are able to sponsor non-citizens without having to disclose details of their past to either the Department or other parties to the visa application.

-Parliament’s decision to pass the bill was the final step before the bill becomes the law and the migration legislation is amended for Partner Visas.
+Parliament’s decision to pass the bill was the final step before the bill becomes the law and the migration legislation is amended for Partner Visas in Perth.
 This can take place within a week as the bill is waiting for the Royal Assent.

 The amendments will initially apply to PARTNER VISAS.
 However, the Department has foreshadowed that the sponsorship framework will be extended to other visas in the family program following its implementation in partner visas.